nathanshelly/.files/neovim/README.md

 " <<<<<<<< config >>>>>>>>
 # set `<leader>` key to be used in plugin configuration
 ... # leader setting
-# configure plugins (set options & add keybindings)
+# configure plugins (set options & add keymappings)

 ... # configuration of plugins